André Ptaszynski: Early life and education

-He produced four BBC television series with Pola Jones.
+He produced four BBC television series.
 The first was Tygo Road, starring Kevin McNally, which lasted six episodes in 1990.
 The veteran sitcom director Bob Spiers introduced Ptaszynski to writer Steven Moffat suggesting that Moffat should write a sitcom.
 Moffat pitched an idea about a sitcom set in a school, but as the writer was talking passionately about his divorce, Ptaszynski convinced him to write about that instead.
-The show became Joking Apart which Ptaszynski produced for Pola Jones and which ran for two series and won the Bronze Rose at the Montreux Television Festival in 1995.
+The show became Joking Apart won the Bronze Rose at the Montreux Television Festival in 1995.
 Like Tygo Road, the show was developed from the Comic Asides series of pilots.
 The producer contributed to the DVD audio commentary for the second series.

 Moffat’s proposal of a school sitcom was resurrected for Ptaszynski’s next television project after the second series of Joking Apart was broadcast.
 Two series of Chalk were transmitted on BBC One in 1997.
-The producer contributed to the documentary about the show, After the Chalk Dust Settled, included on the DVD release of the first series.
-During this period, Moffat began a relationship with television producer Sue Vertue, ending the Moffat-Ptaszynski collaboration.

-His final television projects for Pola Jones were the sketch/variety The Lenny Beige Television Show and a Saturday Night BBC1 series with Ainsley Harriott, The Hidden Camera Show.
+His final television projects were the sketch/variety The Lenny Beige Television Show and a Saturday Night BBC1 series with Ainsley Harriott, The Hidden Camera Show.

 He was a president of the Society of London Theatre and was on the board of the Royal National Theatre from 2001 to 2010.
-He continued to sit on the National Theatre (commercial) Productions board.

 Personal life

-He married Judith Terry in 1985, and their children were Anna, Jamie, Rebecca and Charlie.
+Ptaszynski married Judith Terry in 1985.
+Their children include the writer and podcaster Anna.
 He died on 29 July 2020, at the age of 67.